-- (4) The amount of the imputed welfare income is offset by the amount of additional income a family receives that commences after the time the sanction was imposed.
-When such additional income from other sources is at least equal to the imputed - (5) The VHA may not include imputed welfare income in annual income if the family was not an assisted resident at the time of sanction. - (d) Review of VHA decision. - (1) Public housing.
-If a public housing tenant claims that the VHA has not correctly calculated the amount of imputed welfare income in accordance with HUD requirements, and if the VHA denies the family's request to modify such amount, the VHA shall give the tenant written notice of such denial, with a brief explanation of the basis for the VHA determination of the amount of imputed welfare income.
-The VHA notice shall also state that if the tenant does not agree with the VHA determination, the tenant may request a grievance hearing in accordance with part 966, subpart B of this title to review the VHA determination.
+(3) A family's annual income includes imputed welfare income in family annual income, as determined at the PHAVHA's interim or regular reexamination of family income and composition, during the term of the welfare benefits reduction (as specified in information provided to the PHAVHA by the welfare agency).
+(4) The amount of the imputed welfare income is offset by the amount of additional income a family receives that commences after the time the sanction was imposed.
+When such additional income from other sources is at least equal to the imputed

+(5) The PHAVHA may not include imputed welfare income in annual income if the family was not an assisted resident at the time of sanction.

+(d) Review of PHAVHA decision.

+(1) Public housing.
+If a public housing tenant claims that the PHAVHA has not correctly calculated the amount of imputed welfare income in accordance with HUD requirements, and if the PHAVHA denies the family's request to modify such amount, the PHAVHA shall give the tenant written notice of such denial, with a brief explanation of the basis for the PHAVHA determination of the amount of imputed welfare income.
+The PHAVHA notice shall also state that if the tenant does not agree with the PHAVHA determination, the tenant may request a grievance hearing in accordance with part 966, subpart B of this title to review the PHAVHA determination.
 The tenant is not required to pay an escrow deposit pursuant to Sec.
-966.55(e) for the portion of tenant rent attributable to the imputed welfare income in order to obtain a grievance hearing on the VHA determination. - (2) Section 8 participant.
+966.55(e) for the portion of tenant rent attributable to the imputed welfare income in order to obtain a grievance hearing on the PHAVHA determination.

+(2) Section 8 participant.
 A participant in the Section 8 tenant-based assistance program may request an informal hearing, in accordance with Sec.
-982.555 of this title, to review the VHA determination of the amount of imputed welfare income that must be included in the family's annual income in accordance with this section.
-If the family claims that such amount is not correctly calculated in accordance with HUD requirements, and if the VHA denies the family's request to modify such amount, the VHA shall give the family written notice of such denial, with a brief explanation of the
+982.555 of this title, to review the PHAVHA determination of the amount of imputed welfare income that must be included in the family's annual income in accordance with this section.
+If the family claims that such amount is not correctly calculated in accordance with HUD requirements, and if the PHAVHA denies the family's request to modify such amount, the PHAVHA shall give the family written notice of such denial, with a brief explanation of the basis for the PHAVHA determination of the amount of imputed welfare income.
+Such notice shall also state that if the family does not agree with the PHAVHA determination, the family may request an informal hearing on the determination under the PHAVHA hearing procedure.